Moving Beyond Herpes Stigma: A Cultural Shift

 Disclosure Without the Doom Spiral (Practical Version)

-You don't need a dramatic confession.
+You do not need a dramatic confession.
 Aim for calm, honest, and specific:

 - Pick a moment before sex, not in the heat of it

-- Keep it factual: what you have, how you manage it, what risk-reduction looks like
+- Keep it factual: what you have (HSV-1, HSV-2, oral or genital if you know), how you manage it, and what risk-reduction looks like

 - Give space for questions and emotions without assuming rejection